Ever wondered what are the 5 most common regrets in our lives?

 For further exploration, is the (ad) Dying To Be Me online course.

-Thank you Karl Moore for your email which first introduced me to Bronnie Ware’s work.
+Thank you too Karl Moore for your email, which first introduced me to Bronnie Ware’s work.